 In order to visualise the variation of Skid Coefficient (SC) throughout the course of the survey season the ratio of the MSSC value to the measured value (for each period and each 100m length) was calculated.
-This ratio is approximately equivalent to a Local Equilibrium Correction Factor (LECF) value (although strictly they are not, as they would only correct within year variation and are being applied to 100m lengths).
-The average MSSC value for the complete 2020 dataset was then divided by these "LECF" values and combined with the survey dates to produce an estimate for the distribution of SC values.
+This ratio is approximately equivalent to a Local Equilibrium Correction Factor (LECF) value (although strictly it is not, as it would only correct within year variation and it is being applied to 100m lengths).
+The average MSSC value for the complete 2021 dataset was then divided by these "LECF" values and combined with the survey dates to produce an estimate for the distribution of SC values.